shelovestechy/iam-fundamental/diagrams/README.md

 ### 1. IAM Assumption Chain
 **[Open Diagram](./iam-assumption-chain.drawio.png)**

-Maps the identity lifecycle from an HR event to eventual access drift.
-It highlights the implicit assumptions IAM systems rely on and how they decay over time.
+Maps the identity journey from an HR event to eventual "access drift."
+It highlights the silent assumptions IAM relies on and how they rot over time.

-* **Focus Areas:** HR as a non-security source, attribute decay, automation amplifying bad data, and reviews that inadvertently legitimize drift.
+* **Focus:** HR as a non-security source, attribute decay, automation that just scales bad data, and reviews that "rubber stamp" old access.
 * **Key Idea:** *Assumptions hold systems together until they quietly break them.*

 ---

-### 2. Authentication vs. Authorization Boundary
+### 2. Authentication vs Authorization Boundary
 **[Open Diagram](./authn-vs-authz-boundary.drawio.png)**

-A boundary-focused comparison of **AuthN** (Who are you?) and **AuthZ** (What can you do?).
-It demonstrates why strong authentication does not automatically guarantee safe or appropriate access.
+A raw look at the line between **AuthN** (Who are you?) and **AuthZ** (What can you do?).
+This shows why a successful MFA prompt doesn't mean the access is safe or even right.

-* **Focus Areas:** The separation of identity proof from access decisions, MFA success being mistaken for authorization, and tokens outliving their original context.
+* **Focus:** Separating identity proof from access decisions, MFA success being mistaken for authorization, and tokens outliving the actual intent.
-* **Key Idea:** *Strong authentication often masks weak authorization.*
+* **Key Idea:** *Strong authentication often hides weak authorization.*

 ---

 ### 3. JML Lifecycle (Joiner–Mover–Leaver)
 **[Open Diagram](./jml-lifecycle-assumptions.drawio.png)**

-A lifecycle-focused view of the critical transition points (Joiner, Mover, Leaver) where identity controls often break due to process gaps.
+Shows the critical points (Joiner, Mover, Leaver) where identity controls fail because of process gaps and human reality.

-* **Focus Areas:** HR-driven lifecycle assumptions, delayed "Mover" events (role changes), and the risks of incomplete deprovisioning.
+* **Focus:** HR-driven lifecycle flaws, "Mover" events that never get reported, and the mess of incomplete deprovisioning.
-* **Key Idea:** *Lifecycle control fails gradually through accumulation, not at a single point.*
+* **Key Idea:** *Lifecycle control doesn't fail at once—it erodes.*

 ---

-### 4. Hybrid Identity: AD vs. Entra ID
+### 4. Hybrid Identity: AD vs Entra ID
 **[Open Diagram](./hybrid-identity-ad-entra.drawio.png)**

-Visualizes the trust and control gap between on-premises Active Directory and cloud-based Entra ID.
+Visualizes the trust gap between on-prem Active Directory and Entra ID in the cloud.

-* **Focus Areas:** Shared identities across separate control planes, sync delays, and the challenge of cloud policies not reflecting on-premise realities.
+* **Focus:** Shared identities across different control planes, sync delays, and cloud policies that can't touch on-prem garbage.
-* **Key Idea:** *Hybrid identity creates shared trust without shared control.*
+* **Key Idea:** *Hybrid identity means shared trust without shared control.*

 ---

 ### 5. IAM Master Mental Model
 **[Open Diagram](./iam-system-thinking.png)**

-The "anchor" diagram of this repository.
-It visualizes IAM as a continuous timeline of decisions and feedback loops.
+The "anchor" for this repo.
+IAM as a timeline of decisions, usage, and risk accumulation.

-* **Focus Areas:** From identity creation to risk accumulation and the necessity of feedback.

 ---

-## 🎯 Purpose of these Tools
+## 🎯 Why I made these

-Most IAM documentation explains how systems *should* work.
-These diagrams focus on **where they don’t.** They are designed to support:
+Most IAM docs explain how stuff *should* work.
+These focus on **where they don’t.** These diagrams support:
-* **Architectural Thinking:** Moving beyond vendor features.
+* **Real architecture thinking:** Looking past the vendor hype.
-* **Risk Discussions:** Highlighting invisible failure points.
+* **Risk talk:** Bringing invisible failure points to the table.
-* **Consulting & Reviews:** Providing a visual aid for design conversations and interviews.
+* **Consulting & Reviews:** Visual aids for design chats and interviews.

-These tools are intentionally opinionated and designed to provoke better questions, rather than provide final, static answers.
+They are intentionally opinionated.
+They are meant to trigger better questions, not give you the final "perfect" answer.